xcdl/xcdl.github.io-source/pages/guide/concepts.md

 Physically a component repository is a hierarchy of folders, with folders usually directly mapping the hierarchy of packages.

-The component framework includes tools that allows new packages or new versions of a package to be installed, old packages to be removed, and so on.
+The component framework includes tools that allow new packages or new versions of a package to be installed, old packages to be removed, and so on.
 The component repository includes special files, maintained by the administration tool, which contain details of the various registered packages.

 #### Read-only